binhbbui411/cube-hero/.github/ISSUE_TEMPLATE.md

 ### Steps to reproduce

 <!-- Example
-1. Put a `fort-foo` element in the page.
+1. Put a `cube-foo` element in the page.
 2. Open the page in a web browser.
-3. Click the `fort-foo` element.
+3. Click the `cube-foo` element.
 -->

 ### Browsers Affected